 In Canada, thousands of people are hospitalized and may die from influenza and its complications during years with widespread or epidemic influenza activity.

-How can influenza be prevented?
+How can you prevent influenza?

 You can reduce the risk of getting influenza or spreading it to others by: